-The Corporate Governance and Nominating Committee is composed of Mr. Orchow, Mr. Schara and Mr. Walters; this Committee adopted a Charter at a meeting held May 7, 2007.
+The Corporate Governance and Nominating Committee is composed of Mr. Orchow, Mr. Atkinson, Mr. Schara and Mr. Walters until his retirement from the Board.
+Mr. Orchow is the Chairman of this Committee.
+This Committee adopted a Charter at a meeting held May 7, 2007.
 The Charter does not include a policy with regard to consideration of director candidates recommended by shareholders.
 The Committee believes that it is in a better position than the average shareholder to locate and select qualified candidates for the Board of Directors, as the Company is a small gold exploration company that requires its directors to have knowledge regarding the risks and opportunities in the gold mining industry.
-The Committee did not hold any meetings in 2011 or in 2012.
+The Committee did not hold any meetings in 2012 and held one meeting in 2013.